mespadoto/proj-quant-eval/README.md

-## A Quantitative Survey of Multidimensional Projection Techniques
+## Quantitative Survey of Multidimensional Projection Techniques

 - Code to run the experiments on "code/01_data_collection"
 - Code to consolidate the data and generate plots on "code/02_results"